the-turing-way/the-turing-way/book/website/community-handbook/communication-channels/slack-welcome-guide.md

 # Welcome to *The Turing Way* Slack!

+**Not a member of our Slack workspace?
+You can join using the following link: [https://tinyurl.com/jointuringwayslack](https://tinyurl.com/jointuringwayslack)**

 Slack is one of our core communication channels within the *The Turing Way* community.
 It is a space where folks ask questions, learn about each other's work, and get involved with *The Turing Way* and other projects.
 While it is not the *only* communication channel used by the community, it is a popular platform, increasingly used by remote teams around the world.

 *Here is a short guide to the default slack channels (meaning, you've already been added to them when you joined this space!)*: